jbx-protocol/juice-buyback/README.md

 Provides a datasource and delegate which maximise the project token received by the contributor when they call `pay` on the terminal.
 In order to do so, the delegate will either mint new tokens ("vanilla" path, bypassing the delegate) or swap existing token in an Uniswap V3 pool ("buyback" path), depending on the best quote available at the time of the call.

-This first iteration is only compatible with ETH terminals.
+This first iteration is only compatible with 18-decimals token terminals.

 ## Design
 ### Flow